Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 The Northeastern Beaches

-Come for: beaches known for kitesurfing, luxury resorts and remote fishing villages.
+Come for: beaches known for luxury resorts and remote fishing villages.
 Swimming only during high tide.

 Kiwengwa

-Kiwengwa’s the most popular beach on this side of Zanzibar, known for kitesurfing and windsurfing (and that unbelievably white sand and blue water you came to Zanzibar for).
+Kiwengwa is the most popular beach on this side of Zanzibar.
 Come relax on the sand, rent an umbrella, and just say “Hapana” [“no”] if you’re interested in anything the vendors are trying to sell you.
 The northern part of the island is better for just relaxing on the beach, but the entire area is very popular, especially with Italian tourists who stay at the upscale resorts behind the beach.
-It’s a popular place with tourists, so you’ll find restaurants, cafes, and cabanas to rent, along with tourist booths selling excursions and gear for a day of kite surfing.
+It’s a popular place with tourists, so you’ll find restaurants, cafes, and cabanas to rent, along with tourist booths selling excursions.

 Visitors also mention that you will want to get out of the water when the windsurfers are out (some come inexperienced and the winds can be unpredictable, causing some danger to anyone in the water).
 You’ll only want to swim at high tide: at low tide, the ocean is pulled back and you’ll have to walk 15-20 minutes down the beach to get to the water (avoiding some sea urchins and seaweed).